-Schools closings, delayed openings or early dismissals will be communicated to parent/quardian via a recorded, "reverse 911" phone message.
+Schools closings, delayed openings or early dismissals will be communicated to parent/guardian via a recorded, "reverse 911" phone message, text, and/or e-mail.
+To update your contact information, please login to the Parent Portal.
+You only need to update your contact information for one child.